-iii) Biological studies (see Section X.1b and c above)
+iii) Biological studies (see section 10.1b)

 Several papers contributed information on biological characteristics and environmental relationships.
 SCR Doc.
 98/59 provided a review of the life cycle, distribution, biology, and population dynamics of the species.
 SCR Doc.
 98/54 showed that landing trends in Subareas 3 and 4 are related to broad-scale environmental variation.